 Review Data from Your Videos

 Reviewing the data or analytics of your videos provides information concerning your students' learning progress.
 Instructors can examine the number of views and downloads for a video, individual viewing data, including specific date ranges, and more.
-Additionally, the quiz results can be directly imported to a Blackboard grade book.
+Additionally, the quiz results can be directly imported into a Blackboard grade book.
 Panopto recommends the in-video quizzing as more of a formative comprehension check on the lecture material than a summative assessment tool.
 Please note that this process requires some setup for the faculty at the beginning of each semester.
-We have provided a list of resources below to help you get started on creating engaging, interactive videos for your students.
+The following list of resources will help you get started on creating engaging, interactive videos for your students.

 - All CMU Knowledge Base Chipcast/Panopto training articles